Skip to main content

 Icon zu

-Since 2021, we’ve been establishing our transparency analyses, in order to create a systematic record of where and how we are buying direct, and in 2022 we gained our first insights into transparency levels in our Retail and Professional business areas.
+Since 2021, we have been developing our transparency analyses to systematically assess our procurement practices.
+In 2022, we gained our first insights into the levels of transparency in our Retail and Professional business units.

 2022